CharanMC-07/Digital-Clock/README.md

 # Digital-Clock
 The Digital Clock project is a simple yet visually appealing web-based application created using HTML, CSS, and JavaScript.
 Its primary objective is to display the current system time in a dynamic and digital format that automatically updates every second to show real-time changes.
-Here’s a clean and professional **README.md** file for your **Digital Clock** project — perfect for GitHub or any project submission 👇

 ---